keu/docs/software_versioned_docs/version-0.16/integrate-iam.md

 ### Step 5: Create or update an Airflow Deployment with an attached IAM role

-1. To create a new Airflow Deployment with your IAM role attached, run the following Astronomer CLI command:
+1. To create a new Airflow Deployment with your IAM role attached, run the following Astronomer Software CLI command:

     ```sh
     astro deployment create <deployment-id> --executor=celery --cloud-role=arn:aws:iam::<your-iam-id>:role/<your-role>